bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 This is exactly what htmx gives you.

 By returning to The Hypermedia Approach, you can build reasonably sophisticated web applications that address many of Mr. Harris's concerns regarding MPAs at a fraction of the complexity required by most popular SPA frameworks.
-And, without thinking about it very much, you get all [the benefits](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_concepts) that Roy Fielding outlined when adopting a truly REST-ful architecture.
+Further, without thinking about it very much, you will get all [the benefits](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_concepts) that Roy Fielding outlined about truly REST-ful architectures.

 Is The Hypermedia Architecture right for all web applications?
 Obviously not.